 And on Independence Day, the American Zalatoris proved all of that in overcoming a hard-charging Chase Johnson — who shot shot a course-record 9-under-par 63 — to prevail by one for his first career Korn Ferry Tour victory.
 The win was worth $108,000.

 “Finally,” he said when asked his thoughts after tapping in a par putt on 18.
-“It’s been probably four years since I won a golf tournament (a college event when he was competing for Wake Forest).
+“It’s been probably (three) years since I won a golf tournament (a September 2017 college event when he was competing for Wake Forest).
 It still hasn’t sunk in.
 That’s the part that’s kind of crazy.
 I told (my caddie) Ryan, ‘We’re going to the (U.S. Open, almost certainly, after moving into the top spot on the Korn Ferry’s regular-season points list),’ which is fun.
 And now we’re one step closer to getting our (PGA Tour) card, so two more to go.”

 Indeed, if Zalatoris wins twice more on the Korn Ferry circuit in the 2020-21 wraparound season, he’ll get an immediate promotion to the PGA Tour.